NLESC-JCER/QuantumDraw/README.md

 #example of what the UI could look like
 plot_wf_1d(usolver,domain,51,feedback=usolver.feedback())

+# get the energy/variance of the user wave function
+pos,e,v = usolver.single_point()

 # get the score of the user
-pos,e,v = usolver.single_point()
+score = usolver.get_score()
 ```

 <p align="center">